DBiel1993/weather_forcast_app/README.md

     •	User-Friendly: Simple input and clear output make it accessible for users.

     •	Reliable Data: Uses data from the NOAA National Weather Service, a trusted source for weather information.

+Here are the coordinates for Mount Elbert:

+Latitude: 39.1178
+Longitude: -106.4454